top of page

 My first session

-I offer a free 20-minute consultation to introduce ourselves.
-This consultation allows you to ask any questions you may have about me and how I work to ensure I am the right therapist for you.
+I offer a free 20-minute introductory phone call.
+This is an opportunity to introduce ourselves, chat about what has brought you here, and address any questions you may have to ensure I am the right therapist for you.
+You can book this call easily through my website on the"Request Consultation" page.

 Training, qualifications & experience